 Learning can help build the union's organisation - it can encourage members to take on a role in the union.

 The DWP group found that nearly half of their learning reps were new to union activity.

 Learning can bring many benefits to members.

-For example, hundreds of PCS members every year have been getting ICT and literacy and numeracy qualifications at our learning centre in Victoria, central London and in the workplace learning centres in the North East.
+For example, hundreds of PCS members have achieved ICT and literacy and numeracy qualifications at our learning centre at PCS HQ, central London and in various workplace learning centres regionally.

 It can bring benefits to the employer, and can be used to negotiate benefits for members.